10 Incredible Things To Do on Lord Howe Island

 Visit Balls Pyramid

-Walk to Mutton Bird Point
+Get twitching at Mutton Bird Point

-Watch the sunset over The Lagoon
+Watch the sunset over the Lagoon

-Admire Mount Gower
+Hike Mount Gower

 View from Mt Gower.
 Image: John Fison